cloudflare/cloudflare-docs/content/tenant/get-started/index.md

 In most cases, the user role to use is that of `Administrator` which has the id `05784afa30c1afe1440e79d9351c7430`.

 If your customer is on an Enterprise plan, they have access to a broader set of user roles.
-To get a full list of available roles, send a [GET](https://api.cloudflare.com/#account-roles-list-roles) request to the API.
+To get a full list of available roles, send a [`GET`](https://api.cloudflare.com/#account-roles-list-roles) request to the API.

 ### Option 2 - Access via an interface

 If you want greater control over how customers use Cloudflare or if you want your customers to use an existing dashboard of yours that they already know, use the Cloudflare API to build this experience.

 This means that you will be making API calls to Cloudflare on behalf of your customers.
-To avoid getting [rate limited](/api/limits/) by our API, we recommend that you create accounts and users for each of your customers.
+To avoid getting [rate limited](/api/limits/) by our API, Cloudflare recommend that you create accounts and users for each of your customers.
 Changes made by customer `A` should go through user `A` and changes made by customer `B` should go through user `B`.

 {{<Aside type="note">}}